wtodom/2013-fall/st450/notes.md

 	- XBAR = 10.95
 	- S^2 = 29.47
 	- (using formula from notebook-79) : t-value is 2.306, XBAR = 9.42, S^2 = 6.10. answer: (7.52, 11.32)

+- Summary: notebook-83

+## 10 October 2013 - Sample Size Detection

+- Assume we know SIGMA^2.
+We need to know how many subjects we need to recruitto guarantee the width of the confidence interval (1 - alpha) * 100%, W. The number is notebook-84.

+- If we don't know SIGMA^2, things are more complicated.
+	- notebook-85

+#### Hypothesis testing

+- notebook-86
+- notebook-87
+- p-value: notebook-88
+	- Compare p-value with alpha-level.
+	- If p-value is <= alpha, reject null hypothesis.
+		- Else, fail to reject the null hypothesis.
+	- Interpretation: We have (or don't have) enough evidence to reject the null hypothesis.

+- SUMMARY:
+	- IMAGE @